 This answer depends on the type of setup you install.
 We would need to survey your home to see if our heat management system is suitable.
 In most cases, panels can contribute to your central heating, but not all installation companies offer this technology.

 How long will it take you to install?

 Two or three days in most cases.

-1. If you can face the tubes roughly towards the sun.
+1. The tubes face roughly towards the sun.
 South, southwest or southeast roofs are ideal.
 Even east or west roofs usually offer 85% of the performance.

-2. If your hot water cylinder is twin-coiled.
+2. The hot water cylinder must be twin-coiled.
 It does not matter if you don't as we can install a compatible and more efficient tank as part of your installation.

 3. Listed buildings, conservation area homes, national parks may need consent.
 Please consult with your local planning officer.

 How long will I be without running water?

 My entire heating system needs replacing, can you help?

 Yes, a surveyor will advise on modernising with your current installation.